Giovanni Giolitti: Relations with the Socialists

-During his second term as head of the government he courted the left and labour unions with social legislation, including subsidies for low-income housing, preferential government contracts for worker cooperatives, and old age and disability pensions.
-Giolitti tried to sign an alliance with the Italian Socialist Party, which was growing so fast in the popular vote, and became a friend of the Socialist leader Filippo Turati.
-Giolitti would have likes to have Turati as minister in his cabinets, but the Socialist leader always refused, due to the opposition of the left-wing of his party.
+Giolitti tried to sign an alliance with the Italian Socialist Party, which was growing so fast in the popular vote and became a friend of the Socialist leader Filippo Turati.
+Giolitti would have liked to have Turati as a minister in his cabinets, but the Socialist leader always refused, due to the opposition of the left wing of his party.

+Approach towards labor union strikes

-Moreover, Giolitti, differently from his predecessors like Francesco Crispi, strongly opposed the repression of labour union strikes.
+Giolitti, differently from his predecessors like Francesco Crispi, strongly opposed the repression of labour union strikes.
 According to him, the government had to act as a mediator between entrepreneurs and workers.
-These concepts, which today may seem obvious, they were considered revolutionary at the time.
-The conservatives harshly criticized him; according to them this policy was a complete failure that could create fear and disorder.
+These concepts, which today may seem obvious, were considered revolutionary at the time.
+The conservatives harshly criticized him; according to them, this policy was a complete failure that could create fear and disorder.

 Resignation

 However, Giolitti too, had to resort to strong measures in repressing some serious disorders in various parts of Italy, and thus he lost the favour of the Socialists.
 In March 1905, feeling himself no longer secure, he resigned, indicating Fortis as his successor.
 When the leader of the Historical Right, Sidney Sonnino, became premier in February 1906, Giolitti did not openly oppose him, but his followers did.